-Your tenancy must be fair and understandable.
+Your tenancy must be clear and fair.
 You shouldn’t be hit with surprise fees.

 Your tenancy agreement should be written in a way that you can understand.
-Anyting that is not clear may not be binding on you.
+The landlord won’t be able to enforce anything that is not made clear.

-Your tenancy agreement shouldn't contain any unfair terms.
-For example, your tenancy should not take away legal rights, and should not say that you will pay fees for ordinary part of a landlord’s role, or that your landlord can come into your home whenever they want.
-Any unfair terms in a tenancy agreement are not legally binding on you .
+Your tenancy agreement shouldn't contain anything that is unfair.
+For example, your tenancy should not take away legal rights, and should not say that you will pay extra fees for ordinary parts of a landlord’s job like repairs, or that your landlord can come into your home whenever they want.
+The landlord won’t be able to enforce anything that is unfair.

 For more information, please see: